MrAnno/syslog-ng/lib/http/README.md

 Framework
 ---------

+- https is supported (TODO: peer-verify(optional-untrusted) as default)
 - http upgrade is not supported
 - http pipelining is supported
 - http keep-alive is supported (performance will be terrible without keep-alive)